LIFE AT VOX

 Learning the Scriptures

 At Vox we believe that one of the most important things we can do to help us learn how to follow Jesus in life is to study the teachings that he left us in the Bible.
-We also believe that this can be a difficult and daunting task to a lot of people.
+We also know that this can be a difficult and daunting task to a lot of people.
 To make it easier we spend time studying the Bible together on Sunday mornings.
 Sometimes we’ll work through a specific book of the bible.
 Other times we’ll deal with various topics we’re struggling with as a community.
-Doubts are always welcome.
+Doubts are always welcome, and there’s no minimum knowledge you need to show up with to be able to participate.
 We even sometimes have a chance for questions and comments to be heard and wrestled with during the service.

 Doing Life Together

 Right after God created the world he realized that people aren’t designed to live life alone.
 This is something we really believe strongly in.
 We believe this starts with our time together on Sunday morning.
-We do this through connecting, worshipping together, celebrating the good and working through what life throws at us.
+We do this through connecting, worshipping together, celebrating the good and working through the hard things life throws at us.

-We also believe that discipleship is more than just bible studies and discussion groups, so once a month we get together just to enjoy each other’s company and share life.
+Once a month we get together just to enjoy each other’s company and share life.
 We take turns hosting these events in different homes around the city.
+In the summers, we head outside for backyard BBQ’s.
 These evenings are open to the whole family to attend, so bring the kids along and maybe something good to eat to share.
 If you have mobility or other accessibility concerns, please contact us and we can work together to find ways for you to attend.

-To make it easier for folks to connect between ‘official’ events, we have a couple of private Facebook groups that we use to share concerns, needs, joys and successes.
-We also use these groups to let folks know about upcoming ‘ad hoc’ events.
+To make it easier for folks to connect between ‘official’ events, we have a couple of private Facebook group that we use to share concerns, needs, joys and successes.
+We also use this group to let folks know about upcoming ‘ad hoc’ events.
+If you’re ready for community life at Vox, please contact Roy ([email protected]) to get set up on our Facebook group.

 At Vox, we know that reaching out can be hard, but we know that the more you reach out, the more connected you’ll feel.
-Keep an eye on the church calendar for any events that are coming up you might want to attend.
+Drop a note to Heather or Roy and keep an eye on the church calendar for any events that are coming up you might want to attend.